-- The Ticket Touting (Designation of Football Matches) Order 2007
+- Ticket Touting (Designation of Football Matches) Order 2007.

-- Offering an item of nominal value – for example a pen, scarf or pin badge – at an inflated price with the inclusion of a “free” match ticket
+- offering an item of nominal value – eg, a pen, scarf or pin badge – at an inflated price with the inclusion of a ‘free’ match ticket;

-- Making it an offence for newspapers to carry advertising for ticket touts
+- for newspapers to carry advertising for ticket touts;

-- Preventing touts trying to claim that they are giving a ticket away free with another product
+- for touts to claim that they are giving a ticket away free with another product;

-- Applying Section 166 to those people who offer tickets with a wider hospitality/travel package
+- for touts to offer tickets with a wider hospitality/travel package;

 Does it matter at what price the ticket is sold?

 The price of the ticket sold is immaterial as to whether there has been an offence as touts often sell tickets below face value immediately prior to the match beginning.
-The real issue to look at here is whether public order is jeopordised and any unauthorised sale of tickets can breach public order by decreasing the segregation of supporters at football matches.
+The real issue is whether public order is jeopordised: any unauthorised sale of tickets can breach public order by decreasing the segregation of supporters at football matches.

 Does the sale have to be in the course of trade of business?

-It used to be a requirement under the Criminal Justice and Public Order Act that the sale was in the course of trade of business.
-This has now been removed by the Violent Crime Reduction Act as this is not a concern from a public order perspective.
+It used to be a requirement under CJPOA 1994 that the sale was in the course of trade of business.
+This has now been removed by VCRA 2006 as this is not a concern from a public order perspective.

-The above legislation is concerned with ticket touting for what is termed regulated football matches.
-The Ticket Touting (Designation of Football Matches) Order was introduced in 2007 to increase the definition of regulated football matches to include the following:
+The above legislation is concerned with ticket touting for ‘regulated’ football matches.
+The Ticket Touting (Designation of Football Matches) Order was introduced in 2007 to increase the definition of regulated football matches to include:

-Every match in the UEFA Cup (or UEFA Europa League)
+- every match in the UEFA Cup (now UEFA Europa League);